 As part of these efforts, we aim to improve merchants’ security posture and close compliance gaps.
 We help merchants have the confidence to validate various security standards that provide protection and compliance.

 When I began working in PCI Compliance, my belief was that all partners wanted the same thing: to increase security for their merchants.
 Over time.
 I realized I’d forgotten the main priorities of all businesses, which are to:

 Increase customer loyalty

 These priorities are always on our mind at SecurityMetrics.
-We have revenue share options, we work to make the PCI DSS compliance process as painless as possible, and we want your merchants to experience the same outstanding customer service that they receive from your teams.
+In order to ensure our customers find satisfaction in PCI DSS programs, we have revenue share options, we work to make the PCI DSS compliance process as painless as possible, and we want your merchants to experience the same outstanding customer service that they receive from your teams.